What is enterprise resource planning (ERP)?

 • E-commerce operations.

-Online retailers and ERP software for ecommerce platforms face unique challenges managing inventory across multiple sales channels, handling returns, and coordinating with third-party logistics providers.
+Online retailers and ERP software for ecommerce platforms face unique challenges in managing inventory across multiple sales channels, handling returns, and coordinating with third-party logistics providers.
 ERP systems help these businesses reduce shipping costs, improve inventory turnover, and speed up the time from order placement to payment collection.
+For our construction materials marketplace, we built real-time inventory validation with same-day and next-day delivery scheduling that reduced repeat order time by 75%.
+That kind of performance only holds when inventory, order management, and delivery systems are genuinely integrated.

 • Utility companies.